grst/nxfvars/README.rst

 Usage with Papermill
 --------------------

-Papermill is an established library for parametrizing jupyter notebooks.
+Papermill is an established library for parameterizing jupyter notebooks.
 It can readily consume yaml files generated with nxfvars.

 .. code-block:: nextflow